LeToNode/Play2.0-CN-doc/scalaGuide/Iteratees.md

 ```

-To terminate the iteratee and extract the computed result we should pass `Input.EOF`, an `Iteratee` carries a method `run` that does just this.
-It pushs an `Input.EOF` and returns a `Promise[A]` ignoring the left input if any.
+To terminate the iteratee and extract the computed result we pass `Input.EOF`.
+An `Iteratee` carries a method `run` that does just this.
+It pushs an `Input.EOF` and returns a `Promise[A]` ignoring left input if any.

 ```scala